 CLAS 490 Independent Study

 This course allows a student and instructor to read a major classical author or text of particular interest.
-Prerequisites: instructor’s consent and approval of the associate dean of humanities and fine arts.
+Prerequisite: instructor’s consent and approval of the Associate Dean of Humanities and Fine Arts.

 RELS 314 The Origins of Biblical Monotheism – GS 1 (Upper) C-CI